 Some Frequently Asked Questions

-The itineraries are variant for the Everest Base Camp Trek.
-It takes 7 – 9-days to reach in EBC, and 4 – 5-days to descend to Lukla.
+The itineraries are variants for the Everest Base Camp Trek.
+It takes 7 – 9-days to reach EBC and 4 – 5-days to descend to Lukla.
 12-days Everest Base Camp Trek is an average to complete on a 130 kilometers round-trip.
-If you still have a tight holiday, then you may choose short Everest Base Camp Trek, which is possible to do in 10-days.
+If you still have a tight holiday, you may choose the short Everest Base Camp Trek, which is possible to do in 10-days.

-The Everest Base camp trek cost depends on services offered by the trekking company you choose.
+The Everest Base camp trek cost depends on the services offered by the trekking company you choose.
 The tour price is ranging from $750 to $2000 per person based on the services.
 International tour operators offer this trek from $1200 to $3000.
-As a local tour operator, we do offer an inclusive package for EBC Trek is $1680 per person, either private or groups.
+As a local tour operator, we offer an inclusive package for EBC Trek is $1680 per person, either private or group.

-It is not hard to trek to the Everest Base Camp, while you are physically fit.
-But you need to take proper acclimatization to deal with the altitude and carry useful gears.
+It is not hard to trek to the Everest Base Camp while you are physically fit.
+But it would help if you took proper acclimatization to deal with the altitude and carry useful gears.

-Hope you enjoyed this comprehensive guide to Everest Base Camp Trek.
-Now its time to pack up your backpack to go for most iconic Everest Base camp trek.
+We hope you enjoyed this comprehensive guide to Everest Base Camp Trek.
+Now it’s time to pack up your backpack to go for the most iconic Everest Base camp trek.
 Hence, you may find relatives trekking holidays on Everest Base Camp Tour.
-Let’s plan your holiday now: and get custom itineraries and program.
+Let’s plan your holiday now: and get custom itineraries and programs.